 Jacopo and Giovanni Bellini Paintings

 The Gemäldegalerie is focusing on a group of paintings by Italian Father and Son Jacopo and Giovanni Bellini.
 “In Renaissance Italy art was often a family business, and no family of painters was more successful than the Bellinis.”

-Some of the Bellini paintings on display are restorations of pieces stored since the Second World War.
+Some of the Bellini paintings on display are restorations of pieces stored since World War II.
 During restoration, several of the works have “undergone various changes”.
 In some cases, they’re “fragments of a larger altarpiece or interior decoration, partially damaged and reduced on the surface”.

-Restoration addressed light, climate, and other influences occurring over time and changed the colorful and plastic appearance of the paintings.
-None of them “maintained a state as it was when leaving the artist’s workshop” hundreds of years ago.
+Restoration addressed light, climate, and influences occurring over time that changed the colorful and plastic appearance of the paintings.
+None of the paintings were able to “maintain a state as they were when leaving the artist’s workshop hundreds of years ago”.